opencodeiiita/GoGit-3.0/CONTRIBUTORS/IIITA/Second Year/Buddhi Sagar Panjiyar/info.md

-Hi I am Buddhi.This is my first commit.
-Thanks to Ashar for the guidance.
+Hi I am Buddhi.
+and this is my Live link : https://iam-buddhi.github.io/Introduction/